Municipal Securities Issuers and Their Bonds

 Read more about investor transactions in municipal securities.

 A municipal security trade, or transaction, is the purchase or sale of a bond.
-Dealers are required to report these transactions to the MSRB for dissemination.
+Dealers are required to report these transactions to the MSRB for dissemination to the market.
 The MSRB’s EMMA website provides free access to municipal bond transaction prices.

 Read more about trade data.